nesfit/bonnet-ics-library/imadics/source/AnomalyInjector/Readme.md

 The errors can be either network related or factory based.

-Network relate errors are
+Network relate errors are:

-* excessive packet delays causeing the messages are delivered late and thus this influence the process being controlled
+* *packet delays and jitter* cause that some messages are delivered late and thus this influence the process being controlled
-* some. packet are dropped which means that they need to be retrasmitted and again this can cause the delay
+* *packet loss* means that they need to be retrasmitted and again this can cause the delay

+To simulate the effect of network errors we can use [Toxiproxy](https://github.com/shopify/toxiproxy).

 Factory related error can be simulated by failure injection method provided by Factory I/O on most of the parts.
 It is possible to set: